 I would love to have Black Cordon ….

 Mario – thanks for reaching out.
+What a great selection of wines at Firehouse.
 I’ll send a note to David as well.
 I would love to hear your stories in regards to Bonny and Justin Meyer in particular.
 Hope to see you at Silver Oak’s 50th party this Saturday?

 ~ Dave